huggingface/dataset-viewer/docs/source/statistics.md

 </curl>
 </inferencesnippet>

-The response JSON contains two keys:
+The response JSON contains three keys:
-* `num_examples` - number of samples in a split
+* `num_examples` - number of samples in a split or number of samples in the first chunk of data if dataset is larger than 5GB (see `partial` field below).
 * `statistics` - list of dictionaries of statistics per each column, each dictionary has three keys: `column_name`, `column_type`, and `column_statistics`.
 Content of `column_statistics` depends on a column type, see [Response structure by data types](./statistics#response-structure-by-data-type) for more details
+* `partial` - `true` if statistics are computed on the first 5 GB of data, not on the full split, `false` otherwise.

 ```json
 {